-Up to 25% of the shares of a listed joint stock company can be directly or indirectly acquired outside the offer process.
-Once the 25% threshold is exceeded, a purchaser must launch a takeover bid in accordance with the TA and suspend all purchases of target shares outside the offer process.
+Up to 25% of the voting shares of a listed joint-stock company can be directly or indirectly acquired outside the offer process.
+Once the 25% threshold (the controlling threshold) is exceeded, the purchaser must launch a takeover bid in accordance with the TA and suspend all purchases of target shares outside the offer process.